BERP rotor: How it works

 One solution to the problem of wave drag is the same that was seen on 1950s jet fighters, the use of wing sweep.
 This reduces the effect of wave drag without significant negative effects except at very low speeds.
 In the case of fighters, this was a concern, especially at landing, but in the case of helicopters, this is less of an issue because the rotor tips do not slow significantly, even during landing.
-Such swept-tips can be seen on many helicopters from the 1970s and 80s, notably the UH-60 Blackhawk and the AH-64 Apache.
+Such swept-tips can be seen a number of helicopter types from the 1970s and 80s, notably the UH-60 Blackhawk and the AH-64 Apache.

-However, to ensure that centre of gravity or aerodynamic centre movements aft of the blade elastic axis (which can introduce undesirable aerodynamic and inertial couplings) are not experienced, then the tip must be configured with an area shift forward.
-This can be kept to a minimum by recognizing that the Mach number is varying along the blade so we do not have to use a constant sweep angle, thereby minimizing the amount of forward area shift.
+To prevent undesirable aerodynamic and inertial couplings caused by rearward shifts of the centre of gravity or aerodynamic centre relative to the blade’s elastic axis, the blade tip is designed with a forward area shift.

 The methodology used in the design of the BERP blade ensures that the effective Mach number normal to the blade remains nominally constant over the swept region.
 The maximum sweep employed on the large part of the BERP blade is 30 degrees and the tip starts at a non-dimensional radius r/R=cos 30 = 86% radius.
 The area distribution of this tip region is configured to ensure that the mean tip centre of pressure is located on the elastic axis of the blade.
 This is done by offsetting the location of the local 1/4-chord axis forward at 86% radius.

-This offset also produces a discontinuity in the leading edge (referred to as a notch), which results in other interesting effects.
+This forward offset creates a discontinuity, or ‘notch,’ in the blade’s leading edge, which further attenuates shock-wave strength on the swept tip.
 For example, recent calculations using a CFD code based on the Navier-Stokes equations, has shown that this "notch" actually helps to further reduce the strength of shock waves on the blade.
 Thus, an unexpected by-product of the notch over and above the basic effect of sweep is to help to reduce compressibility effects even further.